09 November 2016

 In the past, this Gothic cathedral was the place for the coronation of Polish kings as well as the cathedral of the Archdiocese of Kraków, and today it is still revered as the Polish national sanctuary.

 This is the third cathedral built on this site.
 The first cathedral was built on this site in the 11th century, but was destroyed soon after.
-The second century was built in the 12th century, but was destroyed by fire in 1305.
-Bishop Nanker began building the present cathedral began in the 14th century.
+The second cathedral was built in the 12th century, but was destroyed by fire in 1305.
+Bishop Nanker began building the present cathedral in the 14th century.

 The cathedral has a nave with aisles, transepts with aisles, a choir with double aisles, and an apse with an ambulatory and radiating chapels.